-In Texas, a person commits Aggravated Assault With a Deadly Weapon by committing regular assault while using and exhibiting a deadly weapon.
+In Texas, a person commits Aggravated Assault With a Deadly Weapon by committing regular assault while using or exhibiting a deadly weapon.

-A "deadly weapon" is defined as a firearm or anything that is capable of causing death or serious bodily injury.
-It can include objects that one ordinarily wouldn't think of as weapons, such as a fist or a motor vehicle.
+A “deadly weapon” is defined as a firearm or anything that is capable of causing death or serious bodily injury.
+This definition includes objects that one ordinarily wouldn’t think of as weapons such as a glass bottle or a motor vehicle.
 The important thing is that it is capable of causing death or serious bodily injury.
 See: Texas Penal Code 1.07(a)(17)

-Aggravated Assault is defined in the Texas Penal Code under Chapter 22.02 and is typically a second degree felony but it is a first degree felony if it meets one of the following conditions:
+Aggravated Assault is defined Texas Penal Code 22.02 and is typically a second degree felony, but it is a first degree felony if it meets any one of the following conditions:

-- Causes serious bodily injury to a family member.
+- Causes serious bodily injury and involves family violence or dating violence.

 - Is committed by or against a public servant on official duty.